Flask-tastic Admin Panel: A Step-by-Step Guide to Building Your Own

 Flask is a popular, lightweight web framework for Python that makes it easy to build web applications and handle data at the speed of bytes.
 Now, if you say data, you might want to look into fine-tuning an admin panel to manage it all – byte by byte.

 Admin panels are the control centers of web applications, offering a user-friendly dashboard for managing data, user accounts, and various other functionalities.
-In this article, we'll guide you through the process of building a Flask admin panel for your web app and tease the upcoming Forest Admin integration for Flask users.
+In this article, we'll guide you through the process of building a Flask admin panel for your web app: first from scratch and by generating it with Forest Admin.

 Prerequisites to your Flask admin panel